-Our Repsol Technology Center, in collaboration with Indra, designed the HEADS System (Hydrocarbon Early Automatic Detection System), a cutting-edge technology capable of automatically detecting hydrocarbons in the sea with a response time of less than two minutes.
+Our Repsol Technology Lab, in collaboration with Indra, designed the HEADS System (Hydrocarbon Early Automatic Detection System), a cutting-edge technology capable of automatically detecting hydrocarbons in the sea with a response time of less than two minutes.

 This system is already in place at our Casablanca rig and the Tarragona marine terminal, and it is also being applied at refineries such as La Pampilla in Peru and Petronor in Bilbao.

 We have agreements with leading service and resource providers such as Spill Response (OSRL), Wild Well Control, Helix Well Containment Group (HWCG), and Global Well Capping Consortium.